 1. Does low blood pressure mean dehydration in teens?

 Low blood pressure does not mean dehydration.
-Dehydration is one of the potential factors that can result in low blood pressure in children (19).
+Dehydration in teens is one of the prominent reasons for the occurrence of low blood pressure (19).

 2. What neurological disorders cause low blood pressure in teens?